KentChun33333/search_eng/README.md

 ## 1.1 Web Crawler

 - Using *selenium* and *beautifulsoup4* to fetch the data from https://stackoverflow.com that mostly related to database.
 In addition, currently only crawling the title as document for storage concerns.
-Using *sqlite3* as forward-database.
+This reop use *sqlite3* as forward-database for simplicity.

   <img src="doc\forward_db.png">

-## 1.2 Indexer
+## 1.2 Indexing

 - Using *nltk* and *gensim* to do the text normalization, stemming, lemmatization and doc2vec.